kjcamann/csd-mirror/doc/sphinx/lists-guide.rst

 Choosing the SizeMember Parameter
 ---------------------------------
-The ``SizeMember`` parameter can either be an integral type (in which case, the internal size member will be a field of that type) or it can be the special type ``bds::no_size``, which removes the size member and gives the :math:`O(n)` behavior.
+The ``SizeMember`` parameter can either be an integral type (in which case, the internal size member will be a field of that type) or it can be the special type ``csd::no_size``, which removes the size member and gives the :math:`O(n)` behavior.

-The ``bds::no_size`` option is more in-keeping with historical BSD design because typically, the size of most lists will not be greater than the maximum value of ``std::uint32_t``.
+The ``csd::no_size`` option is more in-keeping with historical BSD design because typically, the size of most lists will not be greater than the maximum value of ``std::uint32_t``.
 However, if ``SizeMember`` is actually set to ``std::uint32_t``, the user will probably waste 4 bytes of tail padding unless they are careful to pack small members immediately after the list head object.
-It will not be immediately clear from the code that valuable cache line space might be being wasted, so ``bds::no_size`` is generally preferred.
+It will not be immediately clear from the code that valuable cache line space might be being wasted, so ``csd::no_size`` is generally preferred.
 For this reason, ``no_size`` is also the default template argument for ``SizeMember``, hence why it is unspecified in most of the later examples.

 Because the list's items are typically allocated from a pool allocator, there is usually a factory function which allocates items and places them on lists -- this is a natural place for the user's own size maintenance code.